WoodmenLife Tower

-The WoodmenLife Tower (formerly the Woodmen Tower or Woodmen of the World Tower) is an office skyscraper in Downtown Omaha, Nebraska, United States, and headquarters of WoodmenLife.
+The WoodmenLife Tower (formerly the Woodmen Tower or Woodmen of the World Tower) is an office skyscraper in Downtown Omaha, Nebraska, United States, and headquarters of the insurance company WoodmenLife.
 Construction of the building began in 1966 and was completed in the spring of 1969.
 At its completion, the 478 ft, 30-story tower was the tallest building in the state of Nebraska, overtaking the Nebraska State Capitol.
 It would hold this record for over thirty years until 2002, when it was overtaken by First National Bank Tower.

 WoodmenLife Tower was praised upon completion for its role in revitalizing downtown Omaha.
 The exterior features an LED display that lights up the building for holidays and special events, including the “WoodmenLife” sign at the tower’s top, installed in 2020 after the tower’s renaming as part of a company rebranding effort.
 Since 1988, the tower has been part of the Nebraska Peregrine Falcon Project, where peregrine falcons breed and nest on the building's 28th floor.

 Description

-The WoodmenLife Tower is a 478.02 ft international style skyscraper located at 1700 Farnam Street in downtown Omaha, Nebraska.
-The building was designed by the architect Leo A Daly and built by Peter Kiewit Sons’ Inc. The WoodmenLife tower is 30 floors of office space and serves as the headquarters of WoodmenLife Insurance Company (formerly Woodmen of the World Life Insurance Society).
-It features a two roof style.
-The main roof is at 456 ft while the secondary roof is at 478.02 ft, which also marks the peak of the building.
-In total, 16,000 cubic yards (12,233 cubic meters) of concrete and 16000000 lb of steel were used in the construction of the tower.
+The WoodmenLife Tower is a 478 ft, 30-story international-style skyscraper located at 1700 Farnam Street in Downtown Omaha.
+Designed by the architectural firm Leo A Daly and constructed by Peter Kiewit Sons' Inc., the tower serves as the headquarters for Woodmen of the World Life Insurance Society, who do business simply as WoodmenLife.
 Throughout its lifetime, the building has had a sprinkler system, floodlights, a car wash, and additional parking infrastructure installed.

+The building features a dual-roof design; the main roof stands at 456 ft above ground, while a secondary roof marks the building's peak of 478 ft.
+During construction, the tower used 16000 yd3 of concrete and 16 e6lb of steel.
+The total floor area is 533,281 sqft; WoodmenLife occupies the majority of the office space, while other tenants include U.S. Bank and various law firms, alongside other commercial and non-profit entities.

-The total size of the building is 533281 sqft, with WoodmenLife Insurance Company occupying the majority of the space.
-As of 2014, the building was 94 percent occupied.
-Tenants include law firms, U.S. Bank, a federal credit union, a capital group, a nonprofit organization, and the offices for a locomotive manufacturer.
-While the initial cost of construction was approximately $20 million, the building was valued at $40 million by Douglas County, Nebraska, in 2014.
-Prior to 2020, the building had the word "Woodmen" written across the building's roof; this was changed to "WoodmenLife" following the company's rebranding.
-These letters are outfitted with an LED system capable of displaying 16 million individual colors and graphics, and can be seen up to 78 mi away by airplane.
+Initial construction costs upon completion of the building were approximately $20 million, the building was valued at $40 million by Douglas County in 2014.
+In 2020, as part of a corporate rebranding, the "Woodmen" signage at the top of the tower was replaced with new "WoodmenLife" lettering to reflect the company's rebranding.
+These LED-backlit letters are visible from up to 78 mi away by aircraft.